Eldeston/Creative-Computing/Semester 01/Class 04/Class 04 Portfolio.md

 # Digital Visual Design 2
 ## Graphic Design
-Focuses on meanings
+Focuses on articulating meaning for example advertisements.
 - Inform users
 - Attract users
 - Entice users
 - Inspire users
 ## Visual Design
-Focuses on the practical usage and aesthetics for example user interface
+Focuses on the practical usage and aesthetics for example user interface.
 - Support users use a product or service most efficiently
 - Make the stay pleasant and comfortable
 ## Activity